 - what intended and unintended societal consequences innovations have.

-CIRCLE provides a stimulating and supporting environment for interdisciplinary research organised in eight research themes.
+CIRCLE provides a stimulating and supporting environment for interdisciplinary research organised in nine research themes.

 - Innovation in the Global South